acikgozb/tcp-ip-journey/1-ping/README.md

 A collision domain is a domain that enables the possibility of the messages coming from different hosts to _collide_, resulting in loss of transmission.
 Increasing the size of the collision domain increases the possibility of packet loss.
 There are prevention methods that are used to solve this problem, but the fact still remains.
+In order to not take a huge detour, these prevention methods are skipped in this analysis.

 **Routers are way more flexible and configurable than switches.**